- Casual

 The City of Residence is the location where the employee lives, as can be indicated by;

-• Where their furniture is
+- Where their furniture is

-• Where they usually sleep when not touring
+- Where they usually sleep when not touring

 MPH tends to select employees for work based on their City of Residence.
 For example, if we have the option of employing a person based in Melbourne, or a person based in Perth for an east-coast tour, it’s cheaper for the company to select the Melbourne-based person because Prep work is completed in Melbourne, and no PER-MEL flights are required.

-However, employees can choose to temporarily relocate to Melbourne (or another city) to be “closer to the work”.
+Employees can choose to temporarily relocate to Melbourne (or another city) to be “closer to the work”.
 For example,

 The Allowance and Reimbursement polices apply for the new, (possibly) temporary City of Residence.
-This means Martika may receive fewer Allowances and Reimbursements but is likely to receive more offers of work from MPH.
+This means Greg may receive fewer Allowances and Reimbursements but is likely to receive more offers of work from MPH.

 Casual employees considering temporary relocation are not guaranteed additional work.